What I Do

 YouMatter Studios

 I worked with this studio for several months as an audio asset creator.
-We worked in a remote scrum setting, where I learned a lot about working with other creatives and how to establish shared language to work towards a common goal.
+We worked in a remote scrum setting, where I learned a lot about working with other creatives and establishing shared language to work towards a common goal.
 We were also a very young team with inexperienced leadership that, ultimately, led to the dissolution of the studio as a video game development studio and is now thriving as a general media company centered on inclusion.
+The project fizzling was my first brush with a very important lesson: effort isn’t wasted.
+I still learned new techniques and practiced collaborating with teammates whose skillsets didn’t align with mine, and I came away from that project with a better understanding of what professional collaboration can look like.

 Evolving Blades Studios

 Evolving Blades Studios originated as a passion project in three brothers’ garage, born from their desire to create a virtual reality video game.
 I didn’t enter the picture until much later, but in the first month I worked with them, the game made more progress than it had in the entire year prior.
 At that point, I was named studio manager and tasked with keeping development on pace without bringing in any new talent.
-I oversaw the team’s attendance at three different indie dev events, public presentations of two technical demos, and the dissolution of the studio following the unexpected and tragic death of our creative director.
+I oversaw the team’s attendance at three different indie dev events, public presentations of two technical demos, and the dissolution of the studio following the unexpected death of our creative director.
+The year I led Evolving Blades taught me to attend to subtle differences, like those between kindness and gentleness or excitement and action, and mostly about how important it is to center humanity in every interaction, even in business.

 Joshua Graham, Engineer